-The Partnership is currently invested in two Seattle, Washington based apartment / retail mixed use projects in close proximity to the Seattle downtown core as indicated in the following illustration:
+The Partnership is currently invested in two Seattle, Washington based apartment / retail mixed use projects in close proximity to the Seattle downtown core as indicated in the following image.

-The Seattle Apartment projects represent a group of urban, transit-oriented buildings located in the First Hill area of Seattle comprising approximately 160 apartments.
-The current Seattle Apartment projects (as shown in the image above) consist of Reverb (R) and Decibel (D).
-The Anthem (A) project was completed and sold in 2016.
+The Seattle apartment projects represent a group of urban, transit-oriented buildings located in the First Hill area of Seattle comprising approximately 160 apartments.
+The current Seattle apartment projects (as shown in the green and red icons in the image above) consist of Reverb and Decibel.
 The projects are ideally located on the southern slope of First Hill adjacent to and within walking distance of downtown Seattle, Harborview Medical Center, Swedish Hospital, Virginia Mason Hospital, the International District and Seattle University.

-The Seattle Apartment projects are targeted towards the Millennial Generation (Gen Y).
+The Seattle apartment projects are targeted towards the Millennial Generation (Gen Y).
 These projects are primarily market rate apartments, though 20% of the apartments are income restricted for middle income wage earners.
-The demographics of the areas surrounding the Seattle Apartment projects are rapidly improving and ongoing leasing demand is expected to benefit from having over 12,000 employees working in the three nearby hospitals as well as the growth in head office space (e.g Amazon.com at 3 million sq. ft.) in downtown Seattle.
-The Seattle Apartment projects are also located three blocks from Seattle University which has over 30,000 students.
+The demographics of the areas surrounding the Seattle apartment projects are rapidly improving and ongoing leasing demand is expected to benefit from having over 12,000 employees working in the three nearby hospitals as well as the growth in head office space (e.g. Amazon.com) in downtown Seattle.
+The Seattle apartment projects are also located three blocks from Seattle University which has over 8,000 students.